Stephen Parodi, MD

 Associate Executive Director

 Dr. Parodi has responsibility for Kaiser Permanente Northern California’s risk management and patient safety program, nephrology services, infectious disease services, transgender medicine, the care of chronic complex medical conditions, and management of laboratory medicine.
+He also serves as executive vice president of External Affairs, Communications and Brand for The Permanente Federation.

 He has held several leadership roles at The Permanente Medical Group (TPMG) and Kaiser Permanente, including chief of Infectious Disease and director of HIV Care for the Napa Solano Service Area, chair of Infectious Disease for KP Northern California, chair of the Northern California Regional Infection Control Committee, chair of the KP HealthConnect Governance Committee, and regional director of Hospital Operations.